netdata/netdata/web/gui/README.md

 # Local Agent dashboard

-> ⚠️ You're checking the documentation for the previous Agent dashboard.
+> ⚠️ You're checking the documentation for the legacy Agent dashboard.
 For the current version please check [Accessing Netdata Dashboards](https://github.com/netdata/netdata/blob/master/docs/category-overview-pages/accessing-netdata-dashboards.md).

 The local Netdata Agent dashboard is the heart of Netdata's performance troubleshooting toolkit.
 You've probably seen it